How to Start a Landscaping Business in California (2026)

 What is the difference between a gardener and a landscape contractor in California?

 The CSLB distinguishes between maintenance gardeners and landscape contractors.
 Gardeners perform ongoing upkeep – mowing, trimming, pruning, weeding, and basic planting.
 Landscape contractors perform construction and installation work – grading, drainage, irrigation systems, retaining walls, patios, hardscaping, and designed plantings.
 Gardeners do not need a CSLB license.
-Contractors need a C-27 license for any project at $500 or above.
+Contractors need a C-27 license for any project at $1,000 or above (threshold raised from $500 by AB 2622 effective January 1, 2025).

 How much does a CSLB C-27 license cost?